dor1202/lazyregex/README.md

 ## Building From Source

- Mochi is currently using Python v3.8.X or above.
+ Moch is currently using Python v3.8.X or above.
- In order to build Mochi from source you must:
+ In order to build Moch from source you must:

  1. Clone the repo
  2. Build and run the executable